-- Power sources Rechargeable Li-ion Battery EN-EL20 (□ 11-13): Additional FN-FL20 batteries are available from local retailers and Nikon-authorized service representatives. - Battery Charger MH-27 ( 11): Recharge EN-EL20 batteries. - Power Connector EP-5C, AC Adapter EH-5b: These accessories can be used to power the camera for extended periods (EH-5a and EH-5 AC adapters can also be used).
-An EP-5C power connector is required to connect the camera to the EH-5b, EH-5a, or EH-5; see page 161 for details.
+- Power sources Rechargeable Li-ion Battery EN-EL15 (\$\square\$ 12-15): Additional EN-EL15 batteries are available from local retailers and Nikon-authorized service representatives. - Battery Charger MH-25 (\$\subset\$ 12): Recharge EN-EL15 batteries. - Power Connector EP-5B, AC Adapter EH-5b: These accessories can be used to power the camera for extended periods (EH-5a and EH-5 AC adapters can also be used).
+An EP-5B power connector is required to connect the camera to the EH-5b, EH-5a, or EH-5; see page 166 for details.

-Remote controls

-Wireless Remote Control ML-L3 (\$\omega\$ 53): The ML-L3 uses a 3 V CR2025 battery.

-Pressing the battery-chamber latch to the right (1), insert a fingernail into the gap and open the battery chamber (2).
-Ensure that the battery is in the correct orientation ((4)).
+Remote controls Wireless Remote Control ML-L3 (□ 49): The ML-L3 uses a 3 V CR2025 battery.
+Pressing the battery-chamber latch to the right $(\hat{\mathbb{U}})$, insert a fingernail into the gap and open the battery chamber (2).
+Ensure that the battery is in the correct orientation (4).
+Software Capture NX 2: A complete photo editing package offering such features as white balance adjustment and color con- trol points.
+Note : Use the latest versions of Nikon software; see the websites listed on page xvii for the latest information on supported operating systems.

-Software

-Capture NX 2: A complete photo editing package offering such features as white balance adjustment and color control points.

-Note: Use the latest versions of Nikon software: see the websites listed on page xvii for the latest information on supported operating systems.
 At default settings, Nikon Message Center 2 will periodically check for updates to Capture NX 2 and other Nikon software and firmware while you are logged in to an account on the computer and the computer is connected to the Internet.
 A message is automatically displayed when an update is found.

-Body caps Body Cap BF-N1000: The body cap keeps the dust shield free of dust when a lens is not in place.
-Tripod Tripod Adapter TA-N100: Prevents large lenses from coming adapters into contact with the tripod head when the camera is • mounted on a tripod.
+Body caps Body Cap BF-N1000: The body cap keeps the low-pass filter free of dust when a lens is not in place.
+Microphones Stereo Microphone ME-1 (141): Connect the ME-1 to the camera microphone jack to record stereo sound while reducing the noise caused by lens vibration being recorded during autofocus.
+GPS units GPS Unit GP-N100 (□ 66)

+Tripod adapters

+Tripod Adapter TA-N100: Prevents large lenses from coming into contact with the tripod head when the camera is mounted on a tripod.

 Attaching the TA-N100